 Jess Reid said: “Our media societies are a voice, and they should be free to publish what they want, according to what they see and hear from the students that they represent.”

 “Removing caps will make student media societies speak for us.”

-Uncontested VP Education candidate Lexi, and Sustainability Officer candidates Matthew Morrison and Lily Climie also spoke about their manifestos.
+Uncontested VP Education candidate Lexi, and Sustainability Officer candidates Matthew Morrison and Lily Climie also spoke briefly about their manifestos.